jeff-luszcz/jeff-luszcz/README.md

 I post thoughts on open source at https://zebracatzebra.com

-I've available to speak on open source compliance and security topics.
+I'm available to speak on open source compliance and security topics.

 I'm interested in open source licensing and security, arduino, amateur radio and sdr